Bozouls

-Bozouls (/fr/; Boason) is a commune in the southern French department of Aveyron.
+Bozouls (/fr/; Boason or Bòsols) is a commune in the French department of Aveyron, in Occitania.

 It is located on Route Maquis de Jean Pierre (D20), 23 kilometers northeast of Rodez.

 It sits on the edge of a gorge created by the river Dourdou de Conques.

 Bozouls is the setting of the 2024 neo-noir television series Monsieur Spade from AMC and Canal+.